smlum/scription/README.md

 ```
 npm run start
 ```
-or for development (with browser sync)
+or for development (with browser sync):
 ```
 npm run dev
 ```

 ## Privacy

-The Scription web app uses your browser's local storage, so nothing is being uploaded onto another server by using the app.
+The Scription web app uses your browser's local storage.
+Nothing is uploaded onto another server using the app.

 ## Contributing